hoonywise/hoonytools/README.md

 ---

-HoonyTools is an all-in-one Python-based toolkit for loading, transforming, and cleaning data in Oracle databases.
+> HoonyTools is an all-in-one Python-based toolkit for loading, transforming, and managing data in Oracle databases.
+It supports dual schema connections with customizable DSN configurations.

-Designed with front-end users in mind, HoonyTools features an intuitive GUI that makes it easy to load data into Oracle as tables or views, run batch imports, and perform record-level cleanup.
+>

-With built-in support for Excel and CSV formats, and customizable database connections via user-defined DSNs, HoonyTools is ideal for daily ETL, research, and reporting workflows.
+> Key features: create and drop views, materialized views, MV logs, indexes, and primary keys.
+Includes an Excel/CSV Loader for importing external data and a Materialized View Manager for log creation and MV refresh operations.

 ---